Chasing Accreted Structures within Gaia DR2 using Deep Learning: Conclusions

 We also attempt to reconstruct non-Gaussian velocity structures using the \texttt{DBSCAN} algorithm.
-We locate three additional streams using this method, one of which coincides with the well-studied Helmi stream \citep{1999Natur.402...53H}.
-The Helmi stream is by far the most robust of the three, consisting of $\sim 20$ stars and identified over all repeated iterations that account for uncertaintities in the stellar velocity measurements.
-The other two candidate streams consist of fewer stars, and are recovered $\sim 80\%$ of the time over repeated iterations of \texttt{DBSCAN}.
-These streams are both retrograde, and may be associated with overdensities identified in~\cite{2018ApJ...860L..11K}.
+We locate four additional streams using this method, one of which coincides with the well-studied Helmi stream \citep{1999Natur.402...53H}.
+The Helmi stream is by far the most robust of the four, consisting of $\sim 20$ stars and identified over all repeated iterations that account for uncertaintities in the stellar velocity measurements.
+The other three candidate streams consist of fewer stars, and are recovered $\sim 70\%$ of the time over repeated iterations of \texttt{DBSCAN}.
+These streams are all retrograde, and may be associated with overdensities identified in~\cite{2018ApJ...860L..11K}.

 The analysis presented here demonstrates the power derived from combining advancements in data quality, numerical simulations, and data analysis techniques.
 The fact that the catalog reproduces known structures such as \Gaia Enceladus and the Helmi stream validates the utility of this approach.
 However, the science case extends much farther than simple validation.
 Indeed, the new catalog greatly improves our understanding of the stellar distribution in the ROI studied.
 In particular, it clearly demonstrates that Enceladus extends down into the Galactic plane.
-It also unearths evidence for a significant new stellar stream (Nyx), a potentially related counterpart (Nyx-2), and two other smaller candidate streams.
+It also unearths evidence for a significant new stellar stream (Nyx), a potentially related counterpart (Nyx-2), and three other smaller candidate streams.

 We have improved over previous approaches as a result of two main factors.
 The first is due to the statistical benefit of an increased overall size of the accreted stellar sample.
 Additionally, having used a deep network that is only trained on phase space allows us to derive a high-purity sample of accreted stars without imposing strong cuts on circular velocity or metallicity, as is typically done.
 This reduces the intrinsic bias that results from such cuts.
 We note that this paper has only scratched the surface, and in particular it will be very interesting to investigate what structures can be identified in the rest of our \Gaia DR2 catalog that does not include line-of-sight velocities.